mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 migration scripts will be run sorted by the version number, and exactly once.
 You can read more about the exact numbering rules in the [Flyway Versioned Migrations Guide](https://flywaydb.org/documentation/migration/versioned).

-When you run this migration it will create an articles table with one string column and a text column.
+When Flyway runs this migration it will create an articles table with one string column and a text column.

 At this point, you can simply kill and restart the server, to automatically run all migrations.
 Since we are currently using an in-memory H2 database, its contents are gone when the server is killed,